Aliases for PAK2 Gene

 The p21 activated kinases (PAK) are critical effectors that link Rho GTPases to cytoskeleton reorganization and nuclear signaling.
 The PAK proteins are a family of serine/threonine kinases that serve as targets for the small GTP binding proteins, CDC42 and RAC1, and have been implicated in a wide range of biological activities.
 The protein encoded by this gene is activated by proteolytic cleavage during caspase-mediated apoptosis, and may play a role in regulating the apoptotic events in the dying cell. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PAK2 Gene

 PAK2 (P21 Protein (Cdc42/Rac)-Activated Kinase 2) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and MAPK signaling pathway.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
+Diseases associated with PAK2 include hiv-1.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PAK1.

 UniProtKB/Swiss-Prot for PAK2 Gene